Patient Gardener + Member?

 - Direct application: Lightly scatter the wood ash across the garden soil or around plants, avoiding direct contact with plant stems or leaves.
 This method works well for raising soil pH levels and providing nutrients.

 - Composting: Add wood ash to your compost bin or pile, mixing it in with other organic matter.
 This will help balance the carbon-to-nitrogen ratio and create nutrient-rich compost for your garden.
+This is what I normally do.

 - Adding to liquid fertiliser: Mix a small amount of wood ash with water to create a liquid fertiliser, which can be applied to your plants using a watering can.
 Be cautious not to make the solution too strong, as excessive ash can cause plant damage.